Community Crop User Agreement

 Community Crop of any perennials that you wish to leave for the next season.
 After November 15th, Community Crop reserves the right

-Continued failure to keep your plot well maintained can result in your plot being reassigned to a new gardener the following year.
+Failure to keep your garden bed well maintained can result in your garden bed being reassigned to a new gardener the following year.
 All temporary structures also must be removed by November 15.

 - Compost bins are set up at the gardens for the composting of garden and vegetable waste only.
 Compost materials are for use by the community garden only and are not to be removed from the site without permission from Community Crop.

 - When City of Calgary and Calgary Board of Education maintenance crews are on site, they must be provided the right-of-way to perform their duties.

 - You are responsible to ensure that tools and water are used in a safe and responsible manner, and that they are properly stored and locked after use.
 The operation of any power tools or equipment at the garden site is prohibited without prior notice to and permission from Community Crop.

 - This is a volunteer driven, non profit community gardening organization and each gardening site relies completely on the effort of